bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    If you want to see what Client resources you have available in your conf file, you use the Console command show clients.

 llist
-   :index:`[TAG=Console->Command->llist] <triple: Console; Command; llist>` The llist or "long list" command takes all the same arguments that the list command described above does.
+   :index:`[TAG=Console->Command->llist] <single: Console; Command; llist>` The llist or "long list" command takes all the same arguments that the list command described above does.
 The difference is that the llist command list the full contents of each database record selected.
 It does so by listing the various fields of the record vertically, with one field per line.
 It is possible to produce a very large number of output lines with this command.

    If instead of the list pools as in the example above, you enter llist pools you might get the following output: